johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

     - `iso_3166_1`: indicates the 2-letter country/territory code of the place or the country that the place is within.
     - `symbolrank` and `filterrank`: see description in table
     - `text_anchor` - replaces `ldir`
-  - Added support for OSM `place=quarter`
+  - Added support for OpenStreetMap `place=quarter`
   - Several feature types have moved to either `poi_label` or `natural_label`
 - [`poi_label`](#poi_label) layer:
   - New fields:
     - `category_en` / `category_zh-Hans`: contains POI category description for text display in English / simplified Chinese
     - `class`: contains broad categories useful for filtering & symbol styling
     - `filterrank`: see description in table
   - Many new `maki` values
   - Many new feature types added
 - [`road`](#road) layer:
   - New fields:
     - Fields from former `road_label` layer: names, `ref`, `reflen`, `len`, `shield`, `iso_3166_2`
     - `toll`: `true` for toll roads and not present / null for all other roads.
-    - `surface`: indicates either `paved` or `unpaved` where this data is available from OSM.
+    - `surface`: indicates either `paved` or `unpaved` where this data is available from OpenStreetMap.
     - `bike_lane`: indicates presence and location of a bike lane that is part of the road itself (as opposed to a separated bike lane).
   - New class values:
     - `service_rail` - includes service tracks such as sidings or yard rails.
-These were previously included in the `minor_rail` class.
+These were included in the `minor_rail` class.
     - `link` has been removed and broken out into `trunk_link`, `primary_link`, `secondary_link`, `tertiary_link`
   - Previous `road_label` layer is now merged into `road` layer, with all label fields included: `len`, `ref`, `reflen`, and `shield`.
 - [`transit_stop_label`](#transit_stop_label) layer:
-  - Replaces the `railway_station_label` layer from v7 and includes some new features such as bus stops (new), ferry terminals, and bikeshare stations (previously in the `poi_label` layer).
+  - Replaces the `railway_station_label` layer from v7 and includes some new features such as bus stops (new), ferry terminals, and bikeshare stations (originally in the `poi_label` layer).
   - New fields:
     - `mode`: provides more detail about the particular mode of transport served by a stop/station
     - `stop_type`: value is one of: `stop`, `station`, `entrance`